Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] AWS Lambda.
 - [ ] Amazon DynamoDB Accelerator.
 - [ ] Amazon Route 53.
-- [ ] Amazon CloudFront.
+- [y] Amazon CloudFront.

 **[⬆ Back to Top](#table-of-contents)**

 ### How do Amazon EC2 Auto Scaling groups help achieve high availability for a web application?

 - [ ] They automatically add more instances across multiple AWS Regions based on global demand of the application.
-- [ ] They automatically add or replace instances across multiple Availability Zones when the application needs it.
+- [y] They automatically add or replace instances across multiple Availability Zones when the application needs it.
 - [ ] They enable the application's stalk: content to reside closer to end users.
 - [ ] They are able to distribute incoming requests across a tier of web server instances.